Bleeding-Related Costs Lower With Eliquis® Than Rivals Pradaxa®

-In a recent real-world study comparing the benefits of old-school warfarin and next-generation anticoagulants Eliquis (apixaban), Pradaxa (dabigatran) and Xarelto (rivaroxaban) for the treatment of non-valvular atrial fibrillation, Eliquis repeatedly came out on top in terms of efficacy, safety, and controlling bleeding-related costs.
+In a recent real-world study comparing the benefits of old-school warfarin and next-generation anticoagulants Eliquis (apixaban), and Pradaxa (dabigatran) for the treatment of non-valvular atrial fibrillation, Eliquis repeatedly came out on top in terms of efficacy, safety, and controlling bleeding-related costs.

 The study was presented at the American College of Cardiology's annual meeting in March 2017.
 Researchers from Pfizer and Bristol-Myers Squibb analyzed the Medicare records of a number of patients with atrial fibrillation to determine if the next-generation medications offered any real benefit over warfarin, other than convenient dosing and a lack of dietary restrictions.

-Despite the fact that the eye-opening results were strongly in favor of next-generation treatments, research shows that the majority of atrial fibrillation patients continue to take classic warfarin due, in part, to concern over the irreversible bleeding risks associated with drugs such as Pradaxa and Xarelto.
+Despite the fact that the eye-opening results were strongly in favor of next-generation treatments, research shows that the majority of atrial fibrillation patients continue to take classic warfarin due, in part, to concern over the irreversible bleeding risks associated with drugs such as Pradaxa.

 What Is Eliquis?